JuliaPabst/Code-for-Students/README_backend.md

 ## Database

-@@ -33,3 +36,9 @@ A social media website using Angular and express.js for students to share their

 - local hosting of website
 - start with: npm start in folder backend
 - connection with MongoDbAtlas via connection string